 Disney World will be welcoming a GUARDIANS OF THE GALAXY COASTER to Epcot’s Future World.
 I’m very excited, can you tell?
 The new indoor high-speed roller coaster will be called Guardians of the Galaxy Cosmic Rewind and will be centered around the mysteries and connections of Earth and Xandar followed by an adventure with the Guardians of the Galaxy.

-Remy’s Ratatouille Adventure is scheduled to open between France and Morocco and will honor traditional French cooking.
+Remy’s Ratatouille Adventure opened this October between France and Morocco and honors traditional French cooking.
 If you’ve been to Disneyland Paris and have ridden the Ratatouille ride there, know that it’s going to be similar.
 It is going to be a dark, trackless ride where the riders are shrunk to Remy’s (the rat) size.
 If you want a sneak peek of that, watch this video.
-Luckily for visitors coming in Fall 2021, Remy’s Ratatouille Adventure is on schedule to open sometime in 2021.
+Luckily for visitors coming, Remy’s Ratatouille Adventure is open.

 Mission Space received an update of more space and seating and fewer computers.
-The newest addition will be a restaurant called Space 220 that will open sometime in 2021, though an official date has not been announced yet, and it will provide its guests with an unforgettable culinary experience including day and night views of the Earth from 220 miles up.
+The newest addition will be a restaurant called Space 220 that is now open, it provides guests with an unforgettable culinary experience including day and night views of the Earth from 220 miles up.

 One of the biggest upcoming changes at Epcot is the opening of the new fireworks show called HarmonioUS!
-There is no set release date, but the project is high priority for Disney.
 Previously, Epcot hosted the beloved Illuminations: Reflections of Earth show, which ended in 2019 and was replaced by the temporary Epcot Forever show.
 However, Epcot Forever has been closed since last March, so the park is in dire need of an exciting replacement.

 Opening in 1982, Epcot was Disney’s version of the World Fair as well as a celebration of technology and the future, it’s fallen a bit behind so these changes will be very welcome for us all.